Executive Team

 Heather is passionate about the outdoors and spends her spare time swimming, running, biking, and hiking with her family.
 Heather has an MBA from the Rotman School of Management at the University of Toronto, a B.Arch and B.Sc from McGill University, and is a licensed architect with the Ontario Association of Architects.

-Amar Singh, Executive Vice President, Commercial Advisory and Strategy
+Amar Singh, Executive Vice President, Commercial Advisory

 Amar Singh is the Executive Vice President of IO’s Commercial Advisory and Strategy practice.